Young People and HIV/AIDS

 In addition to the blood tests described above, another option is the OraSure rapid test, which uses a swab of oral mucus or fluid from the inside of your cheek.
 Rapid tests can detect HIV antibodies in about 20 minutes, eliminating the waiting period between taking an HIV test and learning your status.

-A positive HIV test result indicates that antibodies to HIV were detected.
+A positive HIV test result indicates that antibodies to HIV or HIV antigens were detected.
 It does not mean that you have AIDS or that you will get sick right away.
-And although there is no cure for HIV/AIDS, many opportunistic infections can be prevented or treated.
+And although there is no cure for HIV/AIDS, currently available drugs are highly effective at keeping the virus in check.

 BACK TO TOP